VanceMcGrady/Virga-Labs-takehome/README.md

 I was able to  get an app up and running on the basic assumption that the most fundamental funtionality was to visualize water over time.
 Due to time limitations and because I wanted to elaborate in this README as much as possible, I was not able to add user interactivity or functionality so that the data could be displayed in various ways.
 I beleive however that adding that functionality would not take long and it would not require any fundamental re-structuring of the application.

 I was having CORS issues and did not want to install any further dependencies or spend too long trying to debug the fetch requests.
 Because of this, the visualizion
 I have is based on mock data and is proof of concept.
+I realize that my mock data sets are small in comparison and that part of the parsing process would include optomization for large data sets - again I made decisions based on the bigger picture and the time limit.
 Once the cors issues are resolved and the fetch requests are successfully returning JSON, the application would still work fundamentally the same and you would not need to make any major changes to the architecture of the application.
 I though that having the scaffolding complete was more important that the single variable of the fetch requests working so I moved forward accordingly.

 Additional functionality would include an element on the page that the user could interact with in order to toggle level of time aggregation.

-The